OMGSERVERS/omginstructions/instructions/configure_vpn_connection.md

 client:

 1. Download the WireGuard client for your platform: [WireGuard Install](https://www.wireguard.com/install/)
-2. Install the client and connect using your personal VPN configuration.
+2. Install the client and connect using your personal VPN configuration that you should have after registration.